IdoBn/musicApp7/Pods/SwiftyJSON/README.md

 *  If json is a dictionary, it will get `nil` without the reason.
 *  If json is not an array or a dictionary, the app may crash with the wrong selector exception.

-It will never happen in SwiftyJSON
+It will never happen in SwiftyJSON.

 ```swift
 let json = JSON(["name", "age"])